fugalh/launchpad-clj/README.md

 # launchpad

-A Clojure library for interacting with a Launchpad.
+A Clojure library for interacting with a Novation Launchpad.

+Tested with a new Launchpad Mini in 2015, which I understand works the same as a Launchpad S, but smaller.
+It may work for an older model Launchpad too, or for a Launchpad Pro.
+If you have one of those and try it, let me know how it goes.

 ## Usage